+'''

 % sudo pip install ncclient==0.4.2

+'''

-• If you are using SNMP to configure the switch, you also need to install the pysnmp package:
+If you are using SNMP to configure the switch, you also need to install the pysnmp package:

+'''

 % sudo pip install pysnmp

+'''

 - Determine the VLAN pool for your Openstack Deployment, for example 1001-2001.
-This will be required for configuring the uplink ports and the plugin. - Configure physical network topology; add the assigned VLAN pool to uplink ports and aggregation switches as required.
-Other protocols such as ACLs, switch access credential should be configured as needed. - Enable SSH on all Lenovo Switches that are to be managed by Openstack.
-This is required for the NETCONF protocol. - In VLAG mode, the ISL and Portchannel/LACP trunk should be created on the relevant switches as the plugin does not configure these attributes.

-- Server NICs connected to VLAG Switches needs to have NIC bonding configured (see Network topology section for examples). - Install Openstack Controller and Network nodes.
+This is required for configuring the uplink ports and the plugin. - Configure physical network topology; add the assigned VLAN pool to uplink ports and aggregation switches as required.
+Other protocols such as ACLs, switch access credential should be configured as needed. - In vLAG mode, the ISL and Portchannel/LACP trunk should be created on the relevant switches as the plugin does not configure these attributes. - Server NICs connected to vLAG Switches needs to have NIC bonding configured (see Network topology section for examples). - Install Openstack Controller and Network nodes.
 Openstack needs to be running before installing the Lenovo Neutron driver.